• Skip to main content

 The early to mid-1990s are years widely regarded as the time the Internet started piquing interest worldwide.
 The term “surfing the Internet” and “surfing the Web” became popular around 1992, and by 1993, the total number of websites was around 600.
 Both Netscape and the first Web browser by Microsoft, for their Windows 95 systems, was created in 1994.
 Yahoo! went live in 1994 as Jerry’s Guide to the World Wide Web, and WebCrawler became the first-ever Web search engine that allowed for a full-text search.

-The year of 1995
+The year 1995

 The term Internet was officially coined on October 24, 1995, with a unanimous decision by the FNC (Federal Networking Council).
-The year of 1995 is widely regarded as the year the Internet became commercialized in the evolution of the internet.
+The year 1995 is widely regarded as the year the Internet became commercialized in the evolution of the Internet.
 That year, SSL (Secure Sockets Layer) was implemented, providing encryption of data and making financial transactions online possible.
 Websites such as eBay, Craigslist, and Amazon went online in 1995.
 Jerry’s Guide to the World Wide Web was incorporated and registered as Yahoo, the Vatican went online for the first time, and Geocities website was launched.
 Most importantly, Java, JavaScript (called LiveScript then), and ActiveX by Microsoft were launched.

 The late 1990s

 Hotmail, the first webmail service, was launched in 1996, and the number of websites was only about 100,000.
 The commercial release of 56 kbps modems occurred in 1997, and Google and Napster went live in 1998.
-The following year, scientists launched one of the most important projects the humanity has ever undertaken, SETI@home.
+The following year, scientists launched one of the most important projects humanity has ever undertaken, SETI@home.
 Any computer across the world connected to the Internet could lend processing power whenever a screensaver came on.
 By doing so, they had an equivalent of a supercomputer, doing difficult calculations and analysis.
 One of their goals was to analyze data for signs of life outside of Earth.

 The Internet in the 2000s